Craft Projects

 Check out this design of an adorable penguin in an ice cream cone shared by Hazelm.
 Encourage your little ones to change the color of their penguin according to their favorite ice cream flavor!

-Hot days will make you wish that you live in colder regions with the penguins.
+Hot days will make you wish that you lived in colder regions with the penguins.
 Fortunately, these ice cream crafts may provide relief from the heat.

 Photo credit: LittlePenguinRaver on Kandi Patterns